-Pelosi’s archdiocese says prominent Catholics who support abortion rights should be denied Communion
+Pelosi’s archbishop says prominent Catholics who support abortion rights should be denied Communion

 Those statements earned a direct response from Cordileone, who said that “Nancy Pelosi does not speak for the Catholic Church” and that “she also speaks in direct contradiction to a fundamental human right that Catholic teaching has consistently championed for 2,000 years.”

-Several years earlier, in 2013, Cardinal Raymond Burke, then head of the Vatican’s highest court, used similar language in issuing a pointed public rebuke of Pelosi.
+In 2013, Cardinal Raymond Burke, then head of the Vatican’s highest court, used similar language in issuing a pointed public rebuke of Pelosi.
 She should be denied Communion, Burke said, because she “persists in a grave sin — cooperating with the crime of procured abortion — and still professes to be a devout Catholic.”

 Pelosi and Biden are far from the only politicians to receive such reprimands.